 What a massive hit these have been with my family, ooh and me!

-The buttery shortbread base gives these Bakewell Shortbread Bars a sturdiness that is needed when food is to be transported.
+Since the buttery shortbread base gives these Bakewell Shortbread Bars a sturdiness that is needed when food is to be transported.
 Topped with delicious raspberry jam, giving a hint of sweetness and then covered in a light, tender almond sponge with flaked almonds added for crunch, flavour and decoration.

 While I love Bakewell Tart, what I really love about this recipe, is that there isn’t any pie crust to roll out.
 With a pastry crust I certainly don’t want a big, thick wodge of it at the bottom of my bar, whereas, using shortbread dough I am more than happy to have a decently thick base.